MicrosoftDocs/defender-docs/defender-for-iot/discover-vulnerabilities-overview.md

 ## Next steps

-[Discover and investigate vulnerabilities](discover-vulnerabilities.md) in Microsoft Defender for IoT.
+[Prioritize and investigate vulnerabilities](prioritize-vulnerabilities.md) in Microsoft Defender for IoT.